JackLawhorn/Heavens-Above-Gardens-Below/Posts/Extracted/Storm Elves.md

 Like the [[Sun Elves]] and their flames, [[organic magics]] of the Storm Elves allow them to wield [[nyxfire]] bolts.
 These magics manifest in a number of different ways:

-- A certain influence with and over the elemental [[nyxfire motes]]
+- A certain influence with and over the elemental [[Nyxfire motes]]
 - The summoning of powerful bolts to be wielded in combat
 - The forging and piloting of aeronautical vehicles called [[cloudcraft]]